 The Home Trust Preferred Visa is a no fee, no foreign transaction fee credit card that’s great for the casual travellers.
 The card does have some weird quirks such as not being able to change your PIN and a daily transaction limit of 10, but it’s still a great card for travellers.

 There’s also the Rogers World Elite Mastercard.
-Although you’re still technically paying the foreign exchange fee of 2.5%, you get 4% in cash-back rewards when making purchases in a foreign currency, so you actually come out ahead by 1.5%.
+Although you’re still technically paying the foreign exchange fee of 2.5%, you get 3% in cash back when making purchases in U.S. dollars, so you actually come out ahead by 0.5%.

 That’s not to say that the Scotiabank US Dollar Visa isn’t any good, I’m just saying there are better options out there.
 That being said, the Scotiabank US Dollar Visa is good for those who bank with Scotiabank and prefer to keep everything with a single bank.